 For estate planning purposes, a financial power of attorney is normally durable so that your agent can act on your behalf after you become incapacitated.

 You can limit the power of your agent in your power of attorney but be careful because if your agent is prohibited from doing something for you it may be necessary to go to court to appoint a guardian and or conservator to act for you.

-In Missouri there are a number for powers which must be specifically included in your health care power of attorney if you want your agent to be able to act for you.
+In Missouri there are a number for powers which must be specifically included in your power of attorney if you want your agent to be able to act for you.
 These include:

-In Missouri, your agent is not allowed to make, amend, or revoke your Will or your advanced directive/living will.
+In Missouri, your agent is not allowed to make, amend, or revoke your Will or your advance directive/living will.

 What if my agent can't serve?